react-declarative/react-declarative/docs/other/better-then-ext.md

 **React Declarative**

-In that sample, the grid schema is defined externally which makes the schema immutable: It could be reused for other features like data serialisation for Excel export.
+In that sample, the grid schema is defined externally which makes the schema immutable: It could be reused for other features like data serialization for Excel export.
 The column interface is extended with `serialize` pure function which allow excel export of images

 ```tsx
 interface ICustomColumn<T> extends IColumn<T> {